 What is UNCW Campus Dining doing to minimize waste?

 A whopping 30-40% of the waste we produce is compostable.
 UNCW Campus Dining is committed to doing our part to Wipe Out Waste.
 Scraps from preparation and leftovers from your meals at Wagoner Dining Hall and at The Shore are diverted from the New Hanover County landfill and turned into nutrient rich compost.
 Additionally, scraps from preparation or pre-consumer waste at Dub’s Cafe are turned into a nitrogen rich composting additive utilizing an EcoVim food dehydrator.
 You can also request composting at your on campus events through the Gold Talon program!
 We hope to expand this organics waste collection to other locations in the future.
 Last year alone, we diverted over 75 tons of organics from our local landfill!

 What are some other ways you can practice sustainability at UNCW?

 What is UNCW Campus Dining doing to reduce single use plastics?

 As a coastal university, we recognize the value and importance of protecting our most precious natural resources and to this end, UNCW Campus Dining and Aramark as a corporation have been embarking on a commitment to protect our oceans by significantly reducing single-use disposable plastics across all food service operations where possible.
-This includes straws, cutlery, bags, and various other packaging materials.
+Here at UNCW, these initiatives include the "Skip The Straw" campaign, procuring compostable plastics, and replacing plastic coffee stirers with wooden ones.
 Unfortunately there are some cases where a viable alternative to a single use plastic has been yet been identified, but please know that we are continuously making strides to solve these issues as materials technologies advance.